-Condition: Chapter 14 of Title 30 of the Code of Virginia requires audited entities to publish in a newspaper of general circulation in the locality of the entity, a summary statement of financial condition.
+Narrative: Chapter 14 of Title 30 of the Code of Virginia requires audited entities to publish in a newspaper of general circulation in the locality of the entity, a summary statement of financial condition.
 This statement should include, at a minimum, total assets, liabilities and fund balances; total revenues, expenses, and other sources or uses; and the resulting net change in fund balances.

-Criteria: A financial statement summary is not being published in a local newspaper.

-Effect: The Authority was not in compliance with the Code of Virginia, Chapter 14 of Title 30.
+Financial statement summaries were not being published in a local newspaper.
+As a result, the Authority was not in compliance with the Code of Virginia, Chapter 14 of Title 30.